 American Family Lines and DNA Testing

 Since 2003, a DNA research project, hosted by FTDNA, has been on-going to identify the various Crago and Craigo family lines in the world.
-To date, we have tested 26 different Crago, Craigo and Craig volunteers.
-Fourteen (14) of these DNA volunteers have near-identical DNA patterns -- and eleven (11) of them trace their roots to 1) Thomas Crago b 1735, 2) Thomas Crago b 1763, 3) Thomas Crago b 1811 and 4) Robert Craigo b 1757 listed above.
+To date, we have tested 27 different Crago, Craigo, Cragoe and Craig volunteers.
+Fourteen (14) of these DNA volunteers have near-identical DNA patterns -- and eleven (11) of them trace their roots to 1) Thomas Crago b abt 1732, 2) Thomas Crago b abt 1763, 3) Thomas Crago b 1811 and 4) Robert Craigo b 1757 listed above.
 DNA has clearly established that all four of these family lines share a recent common paternal ancestor.
+They are all 24/25, 25/25, 36/37 or 37/37 matches with the modal haplotype for the 11 volunteers.
 We now refer to this implied common ha[lotype as our "Crago DNA Profile".

 For a variety of reasons, the 3) Thomas Crago of Wood Co., Ohio (OH) seems to be a descendant of the 1) Thomas Crago, but paper documentation is still incomplete.
 It's probably worth elaborating on this conclusion a bit.

 Some researchers have claimed that 5) Nathan Crago is a son of 4) Robert Crago.
 Unfortunately, DNA studies to date do not support this Nathan Crago connection.
 In fact, two distantly related descendants of Nathan have been tested, and we can now conclude that Nathan and his descendants clearly do not match the base "Crago DNA profile" mentioned above.
-And, we have no known conventional paper proof that Nathan Crago is actually a son of Robert Craigo.
-Based on naming patterns used by the descendants of Nathan Crago, it appears that Nathan might be related to a Daniel Craigo of Washington Co., PA (see note number 11 below under Clues to Early American Crago's).
-It is also possible that he was a step-son of 4) Robert Craigo.
+In addition, we have no known conventional paper proof that Nathan Crago is actually a son of Robert Craigo.
+It is possible that he was a step-son of 4) Robert Craigo.
 We just don’t know at this time.

 A descendant of 6) Eli Craigo b. abt 1807 of Edgar Co., IL, another widely assumed son of 4) Robert Craigo, also has a DNA profile which does not match our "Crago DNA Profile" -- or that of Eli's supposed brother 5) Nathan.
 This, too, was a surprising result.
 There is some persuasive evidence, however, to support the idea that Eli was born to Robert Craigo's third wife, Elizabeth Hood, before her marriage to Robert.
 Specifically, Robert does not list Eli among his children in his Revolutionary War pension application, which he completed in 1820 under oath.
 He included seven children, both older and younger in age than Eli would have been at the time, and included the names of both Isaac and Jacob, but not Eli.
 (Note: Another son, Robert Jr, was born later, after Robert Sr's marriage to Elizabeth.)
 A second volunteer from this Eli Craigo/Craig family line is needed to verify this DNA result.